-all bids for external funding are to be referred to and signed off by the Chief Finance Officer
+• all bids for external funding are to be referred to and signed off by the Corporate Director of Finance and Resources

 - E.18 To consider, sign off as appropriate and maintain a central record of, all bids for external funding which have been so referred by other Director/s. - E.19 To ensure that all funding notified by external bodies is received and properly recorded in the Council's accounts. - E.20 To ensure that the match-funding requirements are considered prior to entering into the agreements and that future revenue budgets reflect these requirements. - E.21 To ensure that audit requirements are met.